heptarch/heptarch.github.io/drafts/tarkovsky.md

 period from 1970 until Tarkovsky's death in 1986.
-These were carefully administered by his son, Andrei, but he was away in Mykonos for the summer and had relayed instructions to me through a sequence of intermediaries: two administrative assistants, a retired (and bibulous) semiotician, a visiting Polish scholar, and the various dabblers and aesthetes who s
+These were carefully administered by his son, Andrei, but he was away in Mykonos for the summer and had relayed instructions to me through a sequence of intermediaries: two administrative assistants, a bibulous semiotician, Sven Nykvist's son, and various dabblers and aesthetes who had nothing better to do than hang around Via di San Niccolò and spread gossip.

 ---